 The more alarming development is that the fattest dynasties—those with the most number of family members in elective office—are actually ensconced in the poorest parts of the country.

 So can Filipinos defeat political dynasties?
 The answer is yes.
 And we must!
 But we have to take direct and primary responsibility for it.

 Each Filipino can give life to this constitutional proscription by simply not voting dynastic politicians this year.
 But we can all go a step further by passionately convincing others to never cast a vote for a candidate who belongs to a political dynasty.

-At the very modest level, this can be accomplished through personal effort by dissuading our friends and relatives back home from voting candidates simply on the grounds of their political pedigree.
+At a very modest level, this can be accomplished through a personal effort by dissuading our friends and relatives back home from voting candidates simply on the grounds of their political pedigree.

 A more formal and organized discussion on the debilitating impact of political dynasties on the Philippine political economy enumerated here can be conducted in forums or assemblies with various Fil-Australian groups in attendance.

 I must emphasize however that I am not diminishing the importance of enacting an anti-political dynasty law.
 The presence of such legislation will absolutely play a vital role in the degrading process.
 But we have to accept that the destruction of political dynasties ultimately lies in the hands of Filipinos.